dylanwooters/typescript-rest-fireauth/README.md

 The first step is to [install and initialize](https://firebase.google.com/docs/admin/setup/) the Firebase Admin SDK.
 Usually this is best done in the function that starts the server.
 If you're using the boilerplate project, this would be in `start.ts`.

-Then, in your controller class, add the typescript-rest ServiceContext with the @Context decorator, and instantiate a property of type admin.auth.Auth.
+Then, in your controller class, add the typescript-rest `ServiceContext` with the `@Context` decorator to your controller, and also instantiate a property of type `admin.auth.Auth`.
 These will be used to obtain request authorization headers and verify the token with Firebase.
-Also instantiate a property of type `DecodedToken` if you'd like to use the decoded Firebase ID Token.
+Also instantiate a property of type `DecodedToken` if you'd like to use the decoded Firebase ID token.

   ```
-  //required by FireAuth
   import { GET, Path, PathParam, Context, ServiceContext } from 'typescript-rest';
   import * as admin from 'firebase-admin';
   import { FireAuth, DecodedToken } from 'typescript-rest-fireauth';